https://www.nzwg.org.nz

 David Fa’auliuli Mamea (Safune/Safotu, Sāmoa) hates a lot of things about writing (don’t get him started on treatments) but the absolute pits is candidate statements like this.

 He’s been writing for over twenty years.
-It doesn’t feel like twenty years but by golly his calendar and Morgan Freeman in the mirror aren’t lying.
+It doesn’t feel like twenty years but by golly his calendar and Morgan Freeman in the mirror don’t lie.
 He’s been around a bit.

-He believes in the guild and the work that it does for you — yes, you, dear guild member (you are a paid up member, aren’t you?) because not only is there safety in numbers, with numbers, we writers have a voice and influence.
-We have agency.
+He believes in the guild and the work that it does for you — yes, you, dear guild member (you are a paid up member, aren’t you?) because not only is there safety in numbers, an organised bunch of writers has agency and influence.
+They have a voice.

-There’s collective negotiations on the horizon.
+There’s also collective negotiations on the horizon.
 You know what that means, right?
 Minimum conditions.
-Industry standards.
+Industry wide standards.
 What conditions? you might ask.
 What standards?
-Exactly.
-We’re going to figure that stuff out together when collective negotiations begin.
+We’re going to figure that out together when collective negotiations begin.

 RACHEL LANG MNZM